A Closer Look at Model Collapse: From a Generalization-to-Memorization Perspective: Related Work

 Over the past few years, extensive research has explored \textbf{model collapse from various perspectives and dimensions}.
-An important study \citep{DBLP:journals/corr/abs-2503-03150} makes a thorough survey about different definitions and patterns investigated in previous work.
-A prominent line of work \citep{DBLP:journals/nature/ShumailovSZPAG24, DBLP:journals/corr/abs-2410-16713, DBLP:conf/iclr/BertrandBDJG24, DBLP:journals/corr/abs-2412-17646} focuses on the phenomenon of variance collapse, both empirically and theoretically demonstrating that models progressively lose information in the distribution’s tail, with variance tending toward zero.
-Another series of studies \citep{DBLP:conf/nips/DohmatobFK24, DBLP:journals/corr/abs-2404-01413, DBLP:conf/iclr/BertrandBDJG24, DBLP:journals/corr/abs-2410-04840, DBLP:conf/icml/Fu000T24} investigates model collapse through the lens of population risk and distributional shift, observing that the generated distribution increasingly diverges from the true data distribution, leading to rising population risk across recursive training cycles.
-Moreover, several works \citep{DBLP:conf/iclr/AlemohammadCLHB24, DBLP:journals/corr/abs-2311-12202, DBLP:journals/corr/abs-2502-09963} report that models begin to generate hallucinated or unrealistic data as collapse progresses. \citet{DBLP:conf/icml/DohmatobFYCK24} further suggest that the inclusion of synthetic data alters the scaling laws of model performance.
-In addition, \citet{DBLP:journals/corr/abs-2501-03937} study the progressive mode collapse \citep{DBLP:conf/nips/GoodfellowPMXWOCB14} in diffusion models, where the number of modes in the generated distribution gradually decreases.
+An important study \autocite{DBLP:journals/corr/abs-2503-03150} makes a thorough survey about different definitions and patterns investigated in previous work.
+A prominent line of work \autocite{DBLP:journals/nature/ShumailovSZPAG24, DBLP:journals/corr/abs-2410-16713, DBLP:conf/iclr/BertrandBDJG24, DBLP:journals/corr/abs-2412-17646} focuses on the phenomenon of variance collapse, both empirically and theoretically demonstrating that models progressively lose information in the distribution’s tail, with variance tending toward zero.
+Another series of studies \autocite{DBLP:conf/nips/DohmatobFK24, DBLP:journals/corr/abs-2404-01413, DBLP:conf/iclr/BertrandBDJG24, DBLP:journals/corr/abs-2410-04840, DBLP:conf/icml/Fu000T24} investigates model collapse through the lens of population risk and distributional shift, observing that the generated distribution increasingly diverges from the true data distribution, leading to rising population risk across recursive training cycles.
+Moreover, several works \autocite{DBLP:conf/iclr/AlemohammadCLHB24, DBLP:journals/corr/abs-2311-12202, DBLP:journals/corr/abs-2502-09963} report that models begin to generate hallucinated or unrealistic data as collapse progresses. \autocite{DBLP:conf/icml/DohmatobFYCK24} further suggest that the inclusion of synthetic data alters the scaling laws of model performance.
+In addition, \autocite{DBLP:journals/corr/abs-2501-03937} study the progressive mode collapse \autocite{DBLP:conf/nips/GoodfellowPMXWOCB14} in diffusion models, where the number of modes in the generated distribution gradually decreases.
 In this paper, we introduce a novel perspective for analyzing model collapse in diffusion models by uncovering a generalization-to-memorization transition.
 We show that this transition is closely tied to the entropy of the training dataset, which serves as a key indicator of model generalizability.
 Our findings further motivate the development of entropy-based data selection strategies that effectively mitigate model collapse.